jercowd/jercowd/README.md

 - 👋 Hi, I’m Jeremy Cowden.
 - 👀 I’m interested in front-end web development & design, mobile application development, AI engineering, video-games, sports, cinema, and lots more!
 - 🌐 I’m looking to collaborate on a variety of projects with people who have a passion to build new technologies around the world.
-- 🌱 I’m currently looking for a software engineering role while I explore freelance opportunities.
+- 🌱 I’m currently looking for a full-time front-end development/software engineering role while I explore freelance opportunities.
 - 📫 How to reach me: jercowd@gmail.com

 <!---